hawkinsw/quic-wg-wiki/Test-vector-for-AES-packet-number-encryption.md

         0x88, 0x55
     };
 ~~~
-The first byte indicates that the C_ID is absent, and that the PN number is 4 bytes long.
+The first byte indicates that it is a short header.
+This connection does not use connection
+IDs.

 The PN value in the packet is encrypted.
 From the packet, we can extract the sample:
 ~~~
     static const uint8_t sample[] = {
         0x6b, 0xc1, 0xbe, 0xe2, 0x2e, 0x40, 0x9f, 0x96,